Bio

 Nelly is originally from Monterrey, Mexico, where she began her musical studies.
 She holds a Bachelor of Music from the University of Houston and a Master of Music degree from Arizona State University.

-A dedicated teacher, Nelly is on faculty at Harold Washington College in Chicago and has taught at the Brooklyn Conservatory of Music and the Music Conservatory of Westchester.
+A dedicated teacher, Nelly has taught at Harold Washington College, the Brooklyn Conservatory of Music and the Music Conservatory of Westchester.
 She completed the two year Suzuki teacher training program at the School for Strings in New York.